npruehs/bychance/README.md

 using ByChance.Configuration;
 ```

 Now, you can access the level generator configuration through the LevelGenerator.Configuration property.
-The following sections summarize the possiblities of customizing the level generation process.
+The following sections summarize the possibilities of customizing the level generation process.

 ### Restricting Context Alignment